Explore or relax by day, then sleep in the cosiest of the choice hotels in Argentina’s Fitzroy national park and Chile’s Paine national park.

 J. Lavery, Luxury Patagonia Tour

-We meet you at the airport and transfer you to your hotel in El Calafate.
+We meet you at the airport and transfer you to your hotel in El Chalten (transfer takes two hours approx.)

 Private guided trek to Laguna de los Tres, starting from Hostería El Pilar.
 Box lunch included.